 As it were, Hargreaves was thrown under the intimidating glare of the global spotlight before long.

 May 2001, and Bayern are within touching distance of another Champions League, just two years after the heartache of losing to Sir Alex Ferguson’s treble-clinching Manchester United.
 The Bundesliga giants are 1-0 up against Real Madrid after the first-leg of their semi-final, but there’s a hole in their midfield.
 Effenberg, the club’s fearsome captain and on-field general, was suspended.
 It was extremely disconcerting for Hitzfeld – Effenberg had been outstanding throughout the march to that stage.
 However, in the largely untested Hargreaves, who had still demonstrated extraordinary promise, Hitzfeld wielded a precarious solution.

-Bayern held a slender advantage from the first game, but Madrid packed an almighty attacking punch, their artillery including Raúl, McManaman, Figo and the perennial you-never-know-what-you’re-going-to-get Guti.
+Bayern held a slender advantage from the first game, but Madrid packed an almighty attacking punch, their artillery including Raúl, Steve McManaman, Figo and the perennial you-never-know-what-you’re-going-to-get Guti.